turbonomic/tbutil/docs/JS-ADDINS.md

 Returns the name of the host (or IP) for the Turbonomic instance to which "client" refers.

-### {client}.getInstances(type ...)
+### {client}.getInstances([func, ]type ...)

-Collects the information for all instances of the specified types.
-This uses the "search" API endpoint.
+Collects and returns the information for all instances of the specified types.
+This uses the "getSearchResults" API endpoint.

+If the first argument is a function then pagination is used and the function is called for each object found.
+The return value in this case is the number of objects found.

 ### {client}.getSwagger( )